LaxmanChaudhary1/ML_DEEP_MATERIAL/README.md

 ## Licensing

-This repository is open-source and is available under the [MIT License](/License/LICENSE.txt).
-You are free to use, modify, and distribute the code and data within the terms of the license.
-However, attribution is required when using the code or data (refer to the [License](/License/LICENSE.txt) directory for details).
+This repository is not open-source and is not available under the [MIT License](/License/LICENSE.txt).
+You are not free to use, modify, and distribute the code and data within the terms of the license.
+Attribution is required when using the code or data (refer to the [License](/License/LICENSE.txt) directory for details).

 If you have any questions, suggestions, or contributions, please feel free to reach out or create a pull request.